Skip to content

 Hash-verified bundles

-Every package carries SHA256-backed metadata and compiler version info.
-The install flow verifies package payloads before unpacking.
+Every package carries a SHA-256 manifest and the compiler version that produced it.
+The install path verifies payloads before unpacking.

 Your GitHub handle is your namespace.
 First claimer wins, nobody can impersonate you.